zainpay/zainpay-nodejs-sdk/README.md

 ### 7. All Virtual Account Balances of a Zainbox
-- This request enables a merchant to fetches all current account balances for all virtual accounts in a zainbox.
+- This endpoint enables a merchant to fetch all current account balances for all virtual accounts in a zainbox.

     **Parameter:** zainboxCode(required)
    ```js